 (She’s also written several blog posts about music for kids on The Artful Parent.)

-HEADS UP :: We’re planning to run another toddler art group (and add an art group for preschool age kids) in the fall of 2017.
+HEADS UP :: We’re planning to keep running kids’ art groups!
 If you’re in the Asheville area and want to join us, you can check out the details and sign up for more information here.